theblcl/Minimal-Phone-Guide/docs/hardware.md

 2. lock screen-wake screen for notifications

+### Refresh Speeds
+Please click the "i" button for more information for your setting.
+But one misconception is the "hybrid" speed is the "middle speed."
+No it is not.
+It is a beta-test of an adaptive model switching between Slow Speed (low refresh rate for reading and minimal use) and Ultra Speed (higher fresh rate at the cost of details for playing video and heavy use).
+!!! note "Note"
+    There may be a bug when adjusting speeds. this is currently being investigated.

 ## Keyboard
 ### General Issues
 If you are having issues with the keyboard, check to make sure you are using the Minimal Keyboard